nayak-rakesh/go-tutorial/3-array_slice_map_pointer/4_pointer.md

 ### Pointer
+* Everything in go is pass by value (i.e what you see is what you get).
+So when we pass a pointer, we are passing another value but the value just happens to be a pointer.
-Pointers are also a kind of variable which stores memory address of another variable.When we create a variable and assign a value to it, compiler stores the value in a memory location and label it with the variable name.Using pointers, we can get the memory address of the variable and store it in another variable.
+* Pointers are also a kind of variable which stores memory address of another variable.When we create a variable and assign a value to it, compiler stores the value in a memory location and label it with the variable name.Using pointers, we can get the memory address of the variable and store it in another variable.
 ```go
 package main